UPDATED: SEPTEMBER 05, 2023 | 3 MIN READ

 High out-of-pocket maximum plans are for individuals who don’t have a lot of medical expenses.
 These plans will have low premiums.
 Just expect to pay more when you seek care.
-A good plan is the PacificSource Health Plans’ Navigator Catastrophic, which is available to Oregonians under 30 or those with a hardship.
+The PacificSource Health Plans’ Navigator Catastrophic is a good plan, available to Oregonians under 30 or those with hardship.
 The plan costs an average of $195 a month.

 Plans with an HSA option

 Health Savings Accounts (HSA) help you manage and plan for medical expenses.
 These tax-free accounts can apply to deductibles, copays, and other medical costs.
 The amount isn’t taxed if you withdraw from your HSA for medical needs.
 However, you will pay tax if you use the money for something else.
-Kaiser Permanente’s KP OR Bronze 6900/0% HSA plan is a good choice at $309 a month on average.
+On average, Kaiser Permanente’s KP OR Bronze 6900/0% HSA plan is a good choice at $309 a month.

 An Exclusive Provider Organization (EPO) plan covers medical services when you stay within the network or if you have a true emergency.
 Preferred Provider Organization (PPO) plans also have a network; you don’t need a referral for outside providers.

 The cheapest EPO in Oregon is Connect 8700 Bronze, which runs $295 a month on average.
 An affordable choice for a Preferred Provider Organization (PPO) plan is the Navigator Bronze HSA 7000, which is $322 a month.

 Oregon’s Medicaid program, Oregon Health Plan, provides free or affordable healthcare to eligible low-income individuals.